hi-joy-nz/hi-joy-nz.github.io/SafeBot/Documentation.md

 **Permissions required:** None

 **Parameters:**
-> **number** | Collection number of the Pokemon in your collection.
+**number** | Collection number of the Pokemon in your collection.
 Must be an integer within your collection.

-> [!IMPORTANT]
-> Ensure you are using the number displayed next to the Pokemon in your collection (`/pokemon_collection`) and <ins>not</ins> the Pokemon's Pokedex number, as it will not work as intended.

 *[Return to Table of Contents](https://hi-joy-nz.github.io/hi-joy-nz/SafeBot/Documentation#-table-of-contents)*

 ## Spawn a Pokemon

-> [!WARNING]
-> This command is named very similarly to `/pokemon_spawns`, make sure you're looking at the right command!

 **Version added:** 1.0.0 <br>
 **Description:** Spawn a wild Pokemon in a certain area once every two minutes.